-Vibrant and full of amore' as Zeffirelli's style naturally was, SISTER MOON made committed the sin of trying too hard, becoming so flower-power guileless that the counterculture could only laugh from their aloof new vantage points.
+Vibrant and full of amore' as Zeffirelli's style naturally was, SISTER MOON committed the sin of trying too hard to be Edenic, becoming so flower-power guileless that the counterculture could only laugh from their aloof new vantage points.
 Peace and love? no thanks man!
-Jimi dead, Janis dead, Altamont, Kent State, the Democratic National Convention, Vietnam, our hippie powers of flowers are like totally useless against their lock step minds.
-Better just climb up the mountain and watch it burn.
-Watch anything, in fact, except another goddamned scene of smiling youths running towards each other in slow mo dissolves through fields of flowers.
+Jimi dead, Janis dead, Altamont, Kent State, the Democratic National Convention, Nixon, the Red Army Faction... our hippie powers of flowers were like totally jettisoned.
+Better just climb up the mountain and watch your parents' world burn than pray for rain.
+Climb up and watch anything, in fact, except another goddamned scene of smiling youths running towards each other in slow mo dissolves through fields of flowers.

 By then slow mo flower fields running was cliched beyond all reason, having been run aground by endless repetitions of antiperspirant commercials.
-The danger of trying to compete for a different country's youth market is thus illuminated: you have a different swath of TV commercials so you don't always know what images and plots have become cliche).

-So the Free Love garden's once-open flowers were now curled back tight for the long night of unrest.
+The danger of trying to compete for a different country's youth market is thus illuminated: you have a different swath of TV commercials so you don't always know what images and plots have become cliche.
+The Free Love garden's once-open flowers were now curled back tight for the long night of unrest.
 No one even wanted to be seen in the theater where BROTHER SUN was showing, lest they be spotted, mocked, and crucified by their conformistly unconformist hipster friends.

 I had to cover all Zeffirelli's films for Muze back in 1999, so I saw BROTHER SUN and the nine hour-cut of JESUS OF NAZARETH over a long weekend.
-I was newly sober and on a "pink cloud" so the spiritual stuff was coming through loud and clear; moved me to tears even.
-I was a Christian for a good five days, like a serious one, like almost went to church even.
+I was newly sober and on a "pink cloud" so the spiritual stuff was coming through loud and clear.
+I don't mind saying BROTHER moved me to tears and JESUS brought me into a state of exaltation.
+I was a Christian all the rest of the weekend, almost volunteered for AA service, actually helped a blind man cross the street.

-Then I wrote about it again for popmatters a few years later, and re-screened it and the giddy pink cloud had rained down into a gray socialist subtext sea:

-The analogies to the Vietnam era and the anti-war movement are all too apparent .
+Then I wrote about it again for popmatters a few years later, and re-screened it and the giddy pink cloud had rained down into a gray socialist subtext sea: "The analogies to the Vietnam era and the anti-war movement are all too apparent .
 Zeffirelli's previous film, Romeo and Juliet (1968) was canonized as a counter-cultural touchstone three years previously: the tale of two attractive young hedonists being driven to suicide by their war-crazed elders was a perfect metaphor for the times.
 The story of Saint Francis -- paralleling those of Vietnam vets turned war protesters (à la Ron Kovic, whose autobiography was the basis for Oliver Stone's 1989 film, Born on the Fourth of July) -- must have seemed a perfect follow-up.
 Francis' bedridden hallucinations resemble a heavy acid trip, and his rejection of his father's plastic fantastic Madison Avenue gig for a communal church evokes images of so many young panhandlers in the Haight."

-Still, if I came across this nut Francis in the fields outside Assisi, what would I do?
-Probably join him; lord knows I've joined up with magnetic hippies far dirtier, and for far less noble reasons.
+Still, if I came across the post-awakening Francis in the fields outside Assisi, what would I do?
+Probably join him; lord knows I've joined up with hippies far dirtier and for far less noble reasons.
 Going after God is never a mistake, people!
 Following your heart takes guts, and the best Christians are the ones who bow their heads to lions daily.
 The rest of us forget and run, and are ripped to shreds, lifetime after lifetime.

 I never really lost my love of this movie, just pretended otherwise to look cool.

-And I'm ashamed.
+And I'm ashamed, both ways.